-In the ordinary course of conducting business, the Company becomes involved in various disputes resulting in claims or assessments made against the Company.
-On February 22, 2017, the Company received a notice of potential patent infringement.
-The Company is currently in negotiations with the assignee regarding this claim.
-As of the financial statement date, management is unable to reasonably estimate the potential liability from this claim and does not believe the claim will have a material effect on the Company's financial position or results of operations for the year ended March 31, 2017.
+On May 17, 2017, the Company received a notice of potential patent infringement The Company is currently in negotiations with the assignee regarding this claim.
+As of the financial statement date, management is unable to reasonably estimate the potential liability from this claim and does not believe the claim will have a material effect on the Company's financial position or results of operations for the period ended March 31, 2018.